|HOME ABOUT US OIL & GAS HEATING & VENTILATING FURNACES & OVENS OTHER APPLICATIONS ONLINE SHOP NEWS CONTACT US LOCATION|

 The thyristor, or silicon controlled rectifier (SCR) is a semiconductor device which can be used to switch electric currents.
 The thyristor was invented in 1957, and today devices are available which are suitable for switching currents ranging from a few milliamps at tens of volts to thousands of amps at thousands of volts.

 Thyristors are very robust devices in semiconductor terms - more so than transistors or IGBTs and are well suited to service in industrial environments.
-Each device conducts current in one direction only, and to control an AC load two devices are connected back to back.
+Each device conducts current in one direction only, and to control an AC load two devices are connected in reverse parallel.

 Why Use Thyristors?